Kerbalism/Kerbalism/README.md

 This mod is released under the Unlicense.

 This mod includes version checking using [MiniAVC](http://forum.kerbalspaceprogram.com/threads/79745).
-If you opt-in, it will use the internet to check whether there is a new version available.
-Data is only read from the internet and no personal information is sent.
+If you opt-in, it will use the Internet to check whether there is a new version available.
+Data is only read from the Internet and no personal information is sent.
 For a more comprehensive version checking experience, please download the [KSP-AVC Plugin](http://forum.kerbalspaceprogram.com/threads/79745)